MicrosoftDocs/SupportArticles-docs/support/windows/win32/signed-powershell-script-fails-hash-mismatch.md

 ---
-title: The signed PowerShell script fails due to a hash mismatch
+title: Hash of the file does not match when running signed PowerShell script
 description: This article provides resolutions for an issue where the execution of a signed PowerShell script fails with an error message. ms.date: 07/19/2022 ms.custom: sap:Security development